fabianlukas/Shamem/README.md

 # Shamem
-data analysis for project Shamem
+data analysis for project Shamem.
+Files are designed for analyzing the pilot study

 # ana_001.m
 This script reads and cleans the data in the csv files provided by the shamem framework